Home Initiative

 Financial Support for Renewable Generation

-Feed-in Tariff
+Feed-in Tariff (FiT)

 What makes the FIT unusual, compared to schemes in other countries, is that it rewards all generation, not just what is exported to the grid.
 The reasoning behind this is that electricity used locally does replace energy from the grid, and is efficient because it reduces losses in transmission.
 It also makes consumers more aware of how they use their energy and so, hopefully, leads to lower consumption.

 The FIT replaced the up-front grants from the Low Carbon Buildings Programme.
 The Renewable Obligations programme, which is primarily aimed at large-scale generation, no longer covers domestic systems.
-Systems installed before July 2009 were transferred to the FIT, but receive a uniform low tariff because DECC states that the FIT aims to encourage new systems, not reward existing ones.
+Systems installed before July 2009 were transferred to the FIT, but receive a uniform low tariff because the FIT aims to encourage new systems, not reward existing ones.

 Installing solar PV panels